mautic/developer-documentation-new/docs/testing/e2e_test_suite.rst

     bin/codecept run acceptance ContactManagementCest -vvv

-View Tests in the Browser
+View tests in the browser
 =========================

-You can watch your tests being executed in an automated browser by visiting the following URL: https://mautic.ddev.site:7900/
+You can watch your tests being run in an automated browser by visiting the following URL: ``https://mautic.ddev.site:7900/``.

-noVNC Access:
+``noVNC`` Access:

 ``Password: secret``